golfmanager/api_v1/advancedSettings.md

 Value: string
 Show a list of clients (with that tag) to pick one or a just a text box to enter free form text.

+**ebookings.requireReservation**
+Value: true/false
+Require a reservation.
+If the user tries to book an extra only, an error message will be shown.

 -----

 **pos.showCashierLastSession**